limenet/SearchPHPDocumentation/README.md

 The plugin code is based on the [ Search WordPress Codex](https://github.com/welovewordpress/SublimeWordPressCodex) script by welovewordpress.

 ## Usage
-ctrl + shift + P and type `PHP.net`, or right click on any function and select 'PHP.net Function Reference'.
+Ctrl/Cmd + Shift + P and type `PHP.net`, or right click on any function and select 'PHP.net Function Reference'.

 ## Install